tidyparse/tidyparse/README.md

 ## Usage

-Create a new file, `if_lang.tidy`, containing the following context free grammar:
+Create a new file, `if_lang.tidy`, containing the following context-free grammar:

 ```
  S -> X